hpcc-systems/Medley/README.md

 Normally, N will be either 1 or 2 (larger maximum edit distances create considerably larger lookup tables and the result may cause too many false positive search results).
-If a field appears more than once in a fragmentation directive and any of them have a %N suffix, then all occurrences of that field will be be expanded with a maximum edit distance of MAX(N).
+If a field appears more than once in a field directive and any of them have a %N suffix, then all occurrences of that field will be be expanded with a maximum edit distance of MAX(N).